iiasa/message-ix-models/doc/api/disutility.rst

-.. currentmodule:: message_data.model.disutility
+.. currentmodule:: message_ix_models.model.disutility

 Consumer disutility
 *******************

 This module provides a generalized consumer disutility formulation, currently used by :mod:`message_data.model.transport`.

-The formulation rests on the concept of “consumer groups.”
+The formulation rests on the concept of “consumer groups”; each consumer group may have a distinct disutility associated with using the outputs of each technology.
-Each consumer group may have a distinct disutility for using the outputs of each technology.
+A set of ‘pseudo-’/‘virtual’/non-physical “usage technologies” converts the outputs of the actual technologies into the commodities demanded by each group, while also requiring input of a costly “disutility” commodity.

 Method & usage